react-fullstack/slush-react-fullstack/MILESTONES.md

 - Option to replace flux model system with Angular!
 - Option to replace flux model system with Backbone!
 - Option to replace flux model system with [insert less popular framework here]!
+- For resources to help with this block check out http://www.funnyant.com/reactjs-what-is-it/

 - Option to replace Crypto back end with BCrypt.